Pi-Squared-Inc/solidity-demo-semantics/src/solidity.md

     // The active contract should be the last one in the list of contracts as
     // decoded by the provided $PGM.
-    rule <k> execute(false, B) =>
+    // When the function selector is found, call the corresponding function rule <k> execute(false, B) =>
              #let ARGS::CallArgumentList = decodeArgs(substrBytes(B, 4, lengthBytes(B)), ParamTypes) #in
              F ( ARGS )